-Yep; a little garnish goes a long way around here, and you deserve something more this Holiday weekend than a shiny Coors Light warming in the hot summer sun.
+Yep; a little garnish goes a long way around here, and you deserve something more this Labor Day than a shiny Coors Light sizzling in the hot summer sun.
 You can tune up or down to taste, but these are the sweet spots to start your engines.

 Just confirm your guests are walking home, and hide your mother-in-law’s keys.
 Mine got pulled over and handed the cop her debit card after we invented the Snakebite.
 Enjoy!!